LSWR N15 class: Withdrawal

 The detail variations across the class meant the "Urie N15s" were placed into store over the winters of 1949 and 1952.
 The Maunsell King Arthur examples were easier to maintain, and the large number of modern Bulleid Pacific and British Railways Standard classes were able to undertake similar duties.
 The "Urie N15s" were brought into service during the summer months, although their deteriorating condition was demonstrated when No. 30754 The Green Knight was withdrawn with cracked frames in 1953.
 The slow running-down of the "Urie N15s" continued between 1955–1957, and several were stored prior to withdrawal.
-The last three were withdrawn from Basingstoke shed, with No. 30738 "King Pellinore" the final example to cease operation in March 1958.
+The last three were withdrawn from service at Basingstoke shed, with No. 30738 "King Pellinore" the final example to cease operation in March 1958.
 All were broken up for scrap, though their names were given to 20 BR Standard Class 5 locomotives allocated to the Southern Region between 1959–1962.

-The Maunsell King Arthur class also faced a decrease in suitable work on the Central and Eastern sections following the introduction of BR Standard class 5 and BR Standard Class 4 4-6-0s in 1955.
+The Maunsell King Arthur class also faced a decrease in suitable work on the Central and Eastern sections following the introduction of BR Standard class 5MT and BR Standard Class 4 4-6-0s in 1955.
 The gradual withdrawal of the "Urie N15s", H15s and SR N15x classes presented an opportunity to replace the ageing Drummond "watercart" tenders fitted to Nos.
 448–457 with Urie 5000 impgal bogie tenders.
 This coincided with a 1958 programme to similarly change the 3500 impgal Ashford tenders fitted to eight of the second batch "Eastleigh Arthurs".
 The class remained intact until the completion of the Eastern section electrification when 17 were made redundant in 1959.
 More withdrawals took place in 1960 when an increase in Bulleid Pacifics allocated to the Western section reduced available work.
 The ranks thinned to 12 in 1961, and further withdrawals reduced the class to one, No. 30770 Sir Prianius.
-The class outlasted the newer – but less numerous – Lord Nelson class by one month when No. 30770 was withdrawn from Basingstoke Shed in November 1962.
+The class outlasted the newer – but less numerous – Lord Nelson class by one month when No. 30770 was withdrawn from service at Basingstoke Shed in November 1962.